drodriguezol/foundations-of-data-science-activities/README.md

 ## Advantages of Probability Sampling

 Probability sampling techniques help ensure that the sample accurately represents the population, leading to more valid and generalizable results.

+# What is the Central Limit Theorem?

+The **Central Limit Theorem (CLT)** states that as the sample size grows, the distribution of sample means starts to resemble a bell curve (normal distribution), regardless of the original population distribution.
+A larger sample size leads to the sample mean being closer to the actual population mean, increasing the accuracy of estimations.

+## Conditions for Applying the Central Limit Theorem

+1. The data needs to be collected randomly, ensuring every member of the population has an equal chance of selection.
+2. Each data point should be independent of others, meaning the value of one doesn't influence another.
+3. A sufficiently large sample size is crucial, with the general rule of thumb being 30 or more for normally distributed populations.
+However, larger sample sizes might be needed for skewed or outlier-heavy populations.

+## Example: Estimating Average Salary

+Imagine estimating the average salary in a city with 10 million professionals.
+Instead of surveying everyone, you take multiple random samples of 100 professionals each.
+The mean salary for each sample will vary slightly.
+However, as you collect more samples, the distribution of these sample means will begin to form a bell curve.

+With a large enough sample size, the mean of your sample means will closely approximate the true average salary for the entire city.